 Once we got home, life without a nurse button proved to be as topsy-turvy as I feared.
 I felt as if somebody had thrown a bomb into my hands and said, “You have 60 seconds to figure out how it works.
 Otherwise, we all will blow up!”

-I was living in a rocking chair in our upstairs bedroom healing from a C-section with a helpless baby in my arms who always wanted something.
+I was sitting in a rocking chair in our upstairs bedroom with a helpless baby in my arms.
 My mom was in Russia.
 My mother-in-law was in Wisconsin.
 My husband went back to work two hours after we got home.
 (Okay, it actually was two weeks, but it felt like two hours!).

 That’s what I wanted for them.

 I researched different teaching methods, approaches, and styles.
 I also took online teaching and parenting courses.
 I brainstormed the most exciting ways to teach reading and how to use our kitchen as a science lab.
 I bought books with art projects, math games, and science experiments.
 We covered them from cover to cover.

 I love learning.
 So when my kids learn something, I learn it with them.
 I am learning how to play cello with my son, and how to play the violin with my daughter (yes, I got my own instruments).
 We are learning Latin and practice yoga as a family.
 We play games, do science experiments, craft, cook, and read aloud.
 Not at the same time :).
 We found lots of ways to bond and have fun together.

 I believe the secret to parenting is to actively create situations in which you can have fun with your children.